Dates

 For reservations, click here!

 After a twenty year run with the Carnivaleros, the band name has been retired.
 Read all about it here.
-But due to popular demand we have decided to play a couple shows a year.
-On board are Gary Mackender on accordion and vocals, Karl Hoffmann on bass and vocals, Joe Fanning on electric and acoustic guitars, baritone, and mandolin, Björgvin Benediktsson on acoustic guitar and vocals, Les Merrihew on drums, and special guest Alex Flores on sax.
+On board were Gary Mackender on accordion and vocals, Karl Hoffmann on bass and vocals, Joe Fanning on electric and acoustic guitars, baritone, and mandolin, Björgvin Benediktsson on acoustic guitar and vocals, Les Merrihew on drums, and special guest Alex Flores on sax.

 This Spring we were honored to be asked to play a short set on the opening night of the Tucson Folk Festival!
 Picture by Connie Colbert above of that event.